Box turtles are terrestrial, which means that they spend most of their time on land. Does that mean they can’t swim? Here’s the answer.

 A long time ago when I first began my pet turtle adventure, I made a lot of really bad husbandry (pet keeping) mistakes.
 One of the worst was when I was given two baby turtles.

 One was a baby red-eared slider and the other a keeled box turtle.

 At the time, I knew next to nothing about turtles.
 Nothing about where to put them, what to feed them, or any of that.
 All I knew was that they lived in the water.

 Or so I thought.

-I got a 55-gallon tank, filled it up with water and put both my box and slider in it!
+I got a 55-gallon tank, filled it up with water, and put both my box turtle and red-eared slider in it!

 The slider took to the water effortlessly.

 The box turtle, however, swam around frantically and gripped his short limbs around the filter.
 He would hold onto that filter for hours.
 I thought he just wasn’t used to swimming and that eventually, his skill would grow.

 After a few weeks of no improvement, and after educating myself, I had realized that I had made a gigantic mistake!